legendary0001/mineflayer-farmbot/readme.md

 This project is licensed under the MIT License.

 ## Troubleshooting
+If bot try to join incompattable / modded / offline aternos server it will give error `TypeError: Cannot read properties of undefined (reading 'minecraftVersion')` because they set their version as -1 which is invalid according to mineflayer d
 If you are using an Aternos server and encounter strange errors like(SyntaxError: "[object Object]" is not valid JSON at JSON.parse (<anonymous>) at Client.<anonymous> ) when the server is offline.
 This is because Aternos servers often have custom offline messages that cause issues with parsing JSON in the Mineflayer library.